googleapis/python-bigtable/.cross_sync/README.md

 CrossSync provides a set of annotations to mark up async classes, to guide the generation of sync code.

-- `@CrossSync.export_sync`
+- `@CrossSync.convert_sync`
   - marks classes for conversion.
-Unmarked classes will be droppd
+Unmarked classes will be copied as-is
   - if add_mapping is included, the async and sync classes can be accessed using a shared CrossSync.X alias
 - `@CrossSync.convert`
   - marks async functions for conversion.
 Unmarked methods will be copied as-is